Where it All Started

 Around 1994, Spring Creek Garden had grown to be approximately 60-70 acres.
 In the late nineties, the garden was downsized because of other business ventures and eventually sat idle for a year before Dan took it over in 2001.
 At the young age of 16, Dan was fortunate enough to have his family as mentors and was able to plant a modest amount of acres on the family land.

 Dan used the garden to fund his University degree in Agriculture Business and successfully turned his summer job into his post-university career.
 He married in 2010 and gradually began to introduce his new wife, Chelsea, into his market gardening business.
-In order to keep up to consumer demand, a new partner has been welcomed into the business, Dan’s brother Travis Erlandson.
-Spring Creek Garden has become a passion and a lifestyle for the family and in 2018, Spring Creek Garden will be planting approximately 225 acres of mixed vegetables, a few select fruits, and dabbling in greenhouse vegetables.
+Dan and Chelsea eventually went on to win the 2016 Saskatchewan Outstanding Young Farmers Award.

 Spring Creek Garden is focused on providing its consumers with a fresh and local product.
-Dan, Chelsea, and Travis Erlandson are committed to sustainable agriculture and are passionate about helping people find local products easily.
+Dan and Chelsea Erlandson are committed to sustainable agriculture and are passionate about helping people find local products easily.
 They want to be able to assist their consumers in providing a local product and marketing it through as many avenues as possible, whether it be farmers markets, commercial wholesaling, or CSA (Community Supported Agriculture).